New applications can be submitted at any time but are reviewed every March 1, July 1, and November 1.

 - World Migratory Bird Day

-To download a sample application:
+Click this link to download a sample application:

-What comes with your bird city status?
+What comes with your Bird City status?

 - The sense of pride that comes with official recognition that you live in a green community!